valeriya-v/Valeriya-v/README.md

 🔭 Currently, I am honing my skills in test automation, focusing on WebDriverIO with JavaScript to drive efficient and reliable automated tests.

-🔗 Connect with me on LinkedIn
+📫 You can reach me at valerie.voloshina@gmail.com
 <!--
 **valeriya-v/Valeriya-v** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.